 Every teacher is a teacher of every student; including those with a Special Educational Need or Disability (SEND), including those being monitored.
-This includes students with English as an Additional Language (EAL) (see separate Policy) and students identified as More and Exceptionally Able (G&T) (see separate Policy).
+This includes students with English as an Additional Language (EAL) (see separate Policy) and students identified as More and Exceptionally Able and Enthusiastic (MEA) (see separate Policy).

 Learning and teaching is adapted, the curriculum is modified, and alternative education pathways are available where necessary, to best meet the needs of each individual student.
 Monitoring, identification, plans and support within the Kings' Schools is coordinated by the Inclusion Support Team.
-The teams are known as LInK ('Learning Inclusively at Kings') across all schools.
+The teams are known as LInK ('Learning Inclusively at Kings') across all three schools.

-Our mission is to ensure that every student will reach their full potential holistically; this includes academically, socially, emotionally and physically, whilst feeling included, secure and valued.
+Our mission is to ensure that every student will reach their full potential holistically; this includes academically, socially, emotionally, and physically, whilst feeling included, secure and valued.
 There is a culture of respect for others and their learning.

-Robert Phillips, Director of Inclusion and Inclusion Governor for Kings' r.phillips@kingsalbarsha.com
+Robert Phillips, Director of Inclusion and Inclusion Governor, Kings' Education r.phillips@kingsalbarsha.com

-The Leaders of LInK for Kings' Schools are:
+The Heads of Inclusion/SENCO's for Kings' schools are: